 - 2.3.
 Preventing Third-Party Infringement

-- 3. How to Display the Intellectual Property Clause
+- 3. Displaying Your Terms Agreement With an Intellectual Property Clause

 - 4. Summary